 Yes!
 Invite your girlfriends, family, friends, previous volunteers near and far – invite those who have always been reluctant to TRI (this is your year)!
 All women are welcome to register as a virtual participant.
 The registration fee is $50 and allows you to set up a page and start fundraising.
 You will receive further information on how to participate virtually.

 The registration fee is $50 and serves as a donation to Maine Cancer Foundation.
 Fundraising is encouraged and we have incentive prizes to reward you.
 You can participate as an individual (triathlon, duathlon, or single event) or as a team of two or three!

 Yes, but things are different this year.
-The fundraising minimum has been reduced, for one year only, to $250.
-If you reach this threshold you will receive your official Tri for a Cure 2020 t-shirt and medal.
+The fundraising minimum has been reduced, for a second year, to $250.
+If you reach this threshold you will receive your official Tri for a Cure 2021 shirt and medal.
 If you do not reach the minimum, your card will not be charged, but you will not receive these items.
-The fundraising deadline is September 15.
-We are currently planning to distribute these items at a celebratory event in the fall, pending event/gathering restrictions at that time (see question 24 below).
+The fundraising deadline is July 23.
+We are currently planning to distribute these items at a celebratory event, pending event/gathering restrictions at that time (see question 24 below).

 No, your fundraising fee does not count towards your minimum.

 No. For 2020 and 2021 only, you will not be charged the balance of the $250 minimum.
 You must reach that level to receive your race shirt and medal but there is no financial obligation this year.

 This year there is no penalty for not reaching the fundraising minimum.
 So, if you stay in the event but can’t hit $250 you will not be charged.
 However, if you would like to be removed from the mailing list and your page taken down, please email [email protected].